-A.A. in Social/Behavioral Sciences 4430 AA.SOCB
+A.A. in Social/Behavioral Sciences 4430 AA.SOCB (with General Education Requirements Option A)

 This non-transfer interdisciplinary degree offers a range of coursework to prepare students who want to explore the social and behavioral sciences as a foundation of lifelong learning, or as an introduction to the related fields of Sociology, Psychology, Anthropology, Economics, History, Social Sciences and Political Science.
 For additional information, please see an MSJC counselor.